How to Maintain Your Financial Aid

 Academic Standards

-The Federal Student Aid Commission says that students need to show satisfactory progress towards a degree or certificate in order to maintain their financial aid.
+The Federal Student Aid Commission says that students must show satisfactory progress toward a degree or certificate to maintain their financial aid.
 What counts as "satisfactory progress" varies from one school to another, but it usually includes the following elements:

 Grade Point Average